GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 ### Using an API to extract data

 An Application Programming Interface (API) is a software tool that allows two applications to communicate with each other.
-In the case of collecting web data, an API is a database that stores the webpages data and something that can read, display or store that data (i.e. a web browser, a programming language such as Python, software on your computer, or a cloud based application).
+In the case of collecting web data, an API allows you to access a webpages database and then use that data in your own analysis.
+This process can require you to use a programming language such as Python or R, specialised software on your computer, or a cloud based application.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/s7wmiS2mSXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>